Unwanted Facebook Photo: Invasion of Privacy?

 An individual’s Facebook presence has recently become increasingly important since employe

 rs are notorious for checking a potential employee’s Facebook account.
-Therefore, many people are monitoring their account and in some circumstances seeking legal advice of what measures they can take for an unwanted photo post.
+Therefore, many people are monitoring their accounts and in some circumstances seeking legal advice on what measures they can take for an unwanted photo post.

 What happens if an unwanted photo is posted on Facebook of you?